Distance: 21 miles one way

 This road parallels Mountain View Road, which is 5 miles to the south, and the two are similar.
 Both roads are isolated trips through standard coastal pine/redwood forest with a good dose of 8-10% climbing.
 This one is prettier and easier and has a much better road surface, and it makes for a shorter loop if you’re returning on Hwy 128, so if I was just doing one of the two I’d go with Philo-Greenwood unless I wanted a) a bigger climbing challenge, c) more Hwy 1 riding, or c) to visit Manchester.
 I’ve mapped the ride as one way because I assume you’ll want to return on 128, which is covered in the Mendocino/Comptche ride.
 The Philo-Greenwood/Cameron Road/Hwy 128 loop is 42 miles.

 Begin riding at the intersection of Hwy 128 and Philo-Greenwood Road just north of Philo.
-The community of Philo is little more than an apple stand (Gowan’s—worth a stop for the apple juice), so you might want to ride from Boonville, 5 miles south of Philo, thus adding about 12 miles.
+The community of Philo is little more than an apple stand (Gowan’s Oak tree—worth a stop for the apple juice, can’t miss it), so you might want to ride from Boonville, 5 miles south of Philo, thus adding about 12 miles.

 Head down PGR.
 In a half-mile or so you pass the turn-off to Hendy Woods State Park, a lovely stand of old-growth redwoods that charges a substantial fee.
 Immediately after, you begin a hard 4-mile climb, an unrelenting grind that averages 8% but is frequently 10-12%.
 Almost all of the hard work on the ride is right here, thought there are a few 8% rollers later on.
 The forest is very pretty—prettier, I think, than Mountain View Rd., though the fact that I rode it after a rainstorm may be the reason.
 Watch for glimpses of the Navarro River watershed through the trees on your right.
 Right after the very first little downhill, at 3.5 miles, Signal Ridge Rd. goes off to the L—consider riding it (see details in Adding Miles).